Skip to content

 • Start: The time the test step began executing.

-• Type: Can be one of the following values: Test; Assert; Message.
+• Type: Can be one of the following values: Test, Assert, or Message.

-• Comment: Assertions and messages have associated comments.
-They are displayed here.
+• Comment: Assertions and messages have associated comments, which are displayed here.

-• Status: Whether the step passed, failed, or was merely informational.
+• Status: Indicates whether the step passed, failed, or was merely informational.

-See also assertions for more information about possible type of report comparisons.
+See also assertions for more information about possible types of report comparisons.

 Spira Column Mapping